vaimo/composer-repository-bundle/README.md

 Note that the package installation in this case will result in packages being sym-linked instead of being mirrored.

-## Installing packages from bundle
+## Usage: installing packages from bundle

 Make sure that you have installed this plugin separately before you start installing packages from registered bundles.